srobo-southampton/python-a-whirlwind-tour/python.md

 `if` statements
 ---------------

 `if` statements execute code only if a condition is true.
-For example:
+The code to include in the `if` is denoted by a number of indented lines, followed by a blank line.
+To indent a line, press the tab key with the cursor positioned at the start.
+An example:

     name = "Tim"
     if name == "Tim":
         print "Hello Tim."
         print "You've got an email."
-    else:    # something to do otherwise
-        print "You're not Tim!"
+    else:    # something to do if the condition is false (optional) print "You're not Tim!"

     print "Python rocks!"

-The code to include in the `if` statement is denoted by the indent.
-To indent a line, press the tab key at the start.
-A blank line is also needed after the last statement in the `else` block, to denote the end.
 This example would output:

     Hello Tim.
     You've got an email.
+    Python rocks!

 Numbers can be compared using the `==` operator, as well as `<`, `>`, `!=` and more (see appendix).